-- These solvers have been used in many industries and well practiced numerical models are available there
+- These solvers have been used in many industries and well-practiced numerical models are available there

 - Many industries have compared their plant (practical) data with CFD results

-- Example: ANSYS FLUENT and STAR CCM
+- Example: ANSYS FLUENT, STAR CCM, and OpenFOAM

 Semi-Comprehensive CFD Soft wares